Vyral/base-template/_posts/2018-11-26-are-politics-making-things-more-difficult-for-homebuyers.md

 In fact, it was her impression that they wanted to increase some of the legislative changes coming up, which means **it might get more difficult for homebuyers in our market**.
 In addition to a growing concern about Canadians’ household debt loads, we expect to see interest rates continue to increase in 2019.
 Regulation is essentially collapsing housing industries everywhere outside of the major cities, and our sales haven’t been this low since the late 90s.

 **This trend affects other industries outside of real estate**.
-The housing industry produces between $30 and $40 billion per year, and a lot of other industries make a living off of houses being built and trading hands, and the inability to slow that down can have a crippling effect, and that effect is far-reaching.
+The housing industry produces between $30 and $40 billion per year, and a lot of other industries make a living off of houses being built and trading hands.
+The inability to slow that down can have crippling and far-reaching effects.

 {% include pullquote.html %}